synapsecns/synapse-contracts/docs/synapse/SynapseBridge.md

 - `amount`: Amount in native token decimals to transfer cross-chain pre-fees

-# Function `redeem(address to, uint256 chainId, contract ERC20Burnable token, uint256 amount)` (#SynapseBridge-redeem-address-uint256-contract-ERC20Burnable-uint256-)
+# Function `redeem(address to, uint256 chainId, contract ERC20Burnable token, uint256 amount)` {#SynapseBridge-redeem-address-uint256-contract-ERC20Burnable-uint256-}
-Relays to nodes that (typically) a wrapped synAsset ERC20 token has been burned and the underlying needs to be redeeemed on the native chain
+No description
 ## Parameters:
 - `to`: address on other chain to redeem underlying assets to